GrainLearning/grainLearning/docs/source/tutorials.rst

 In this section, we demonstrate how to use GrainLearning through a simple example of linear regression.
-With :class:`.Model` and :class:`IOModel` and the utility functions defined in :class:`.CalibrationToolBox`, we show different ways of connecting GrainLearning to Python or third-party software models,
+With :class:`.Model` and :class:`IOModel` and the utility functions defined in :class:`.BayesianCalibration`, we show different ways of connecting GrainLearning to Python or third-party software models,

 Linear regression with a Python model